Table of Contents:

 Amazon does not take any stand against resellers that violate MAP policies set by manufacturers.
 As a result, Amazon has created a highly competitive and aggressive environment for sellers, in terms of pricing.

 Even after you roll out a MAP policy for authorized sellers on Amazon, the platform will not monitor any sellers and it also won’t penalize sellers who end up violating the MAP pricing policies.
-The whole enforcing and penalising really comes down to the brands themselves.
+The whole Amazon MAP monitoring, enforcing, and penalizing really comes down to the brands themselves.